 You can find a package from Expedia that includes flights from L.A. to Queensland, Australia.
 It will also include a resort with easy access to the reef.
 For prices and dates, visit this link!

 The Red Sea Coral Reef is a biodiversity hotspot with a high degree of endemism.
 (Endemism is the state of a species being found in a single defined geographic location).

 The Red Sea has a broad latitudinal temperature gradient, ranging from a maximum of 28°C in the northern tip of the Gulf of Aqaba to a maximum of 34°C in the Dahlak Archipelago in the south.

 This gradient is currently used to assess the effect of climate change on coral reefs.
 Source: Science, Diplomacy, and the Red Sea’s Unique Coral Reef: It’s Time for Action in Frontiers in Marine Science.

 You can spend unforgettable days in a Red Sea resort in Egypt.
 Expedia has different options for you to choose from.
 For amenities and dates, go here!

 New Caledonia Reef

-New Caledonia Reef is A French territory located 1,200 kilometers (746 miles) east of Australia.
-This territory is home of the world's second largest marine park.
+New Caledonia Reef is a French territory located 1,200 kilometers (746 miles) east of Australia.
+This territory is home to the world's second-largest marine park.

-New Caledonia's quarter of a million people depend on healthy ecosystems for their fresh water, food and livelihoods given the fact that this is an island territory.
+New Caledonia's quarter of a million people depend on healthy ecosystems for their fresh water, food, and livelihoods, given that this is an island territory.
 Source: Conservation.org